-In respect of an audit of a Public Interest Entity, an individual shall not be a Key Audit Partner for more than five financial years within a seven year period.
+290.151 In respect of an audit of a Public Interest Entity, an individual shall not be a Key Audit Partner for more than seven years.
 After such time, the individual shall not be a member of the Engagement Team or be a Key Audit Partner for the Client for two years.
 During that period, the individual shall not participate in the audit of the entity, provide quality control for the Engagement, consult with the Engagement Team or the Client regarding technical or industry-specific issues, transactions or events or otherwise directly influence the outcome of the Engagement.